4ureliek/TEanalysis/Utils/README.md

     Note that one exon may have several types of overlaps (e.g. "SPL" and "exonized"), but each exon is counted only one time for each category (important for "exonized").
-    However for the results per repeat, each hit is counted, unless it's the same TE
+    Similarly for TEs, each hit is counted unless it's the same repeat name / family / class (depending on the level)

     If you need to generate the <genome.gaps> file but you would also like to add more files to the -e option, just do a first run with no bootstraps (in this example the genome.range is also being generated):